 Rain and snow also determine climate.
 Experts think that changes to rainfall patterns will likely align with current rainfall patterns.
 Wet areas are expected to get wetter, and dry areas are expected to get drier.
 In the last 60 years, sites with decreasing rainfall tended to be in the northern half of Te Ika-a-Māui/North Island while southern sites in Te Wai Pounamu/South Island – already amongst the wettest places in New Zealand – had gains in annual rainfall.
 Spring appears to be the season with the most number of sites with a change.

 Changes in rainfall intensity are mixed.
 The proportion of total rainfall arriving in extreme events (downpours versus light rain) increased at 13 sites and decreased at 11.
 Most sites with increasing annual rainfall are also experiencing more extreme rainfall events, increasing the risk of flooding.
 For example, extreme rainfall hit the South Island’s West Coast in March 2019.
 Stretches of roads were damaged over a distance of hundreds of kilometres, a bridge was destroyed and floodwaters washed away about 135,000 kg of rubbish from an old landfill.
+Extreme rainfall hit the North Island in early 2023.
+The Auckland Anniversary Weekend floods and Cyclone Gabrielle both caused loss of life and forced thousands of people to evacuate their homes.

 On the other end of the scale is drought – much less moisture compared to what is expected.
 Auckland experienced its longest streak of dry days in a row in early 2020.
 Observational data shows that Hamilton experienced short but extremely dry conditions six times within a recent 10-year span.
 Rural communities that depend on rainfall for crops, livestock and drinking water also find droughts stressful.
 Native plants tend to have low levels of drought resistance, and when dry conditions persist, there are also greater risks of wildfires.